opencv/opencv/doc/tutorials/dnn/dnn_text_spotting/dnn_text_spotting.markdown

     - and `Dim` is the length of vocabulary +1('Blank' of CTC is at the index=0 of Dim).

 `TextRecognitionModel::recognize()` is the main function for text recognition.
-- The input image should be a cropped text image.
+- The input image should be a cropped text image or an image with `roiRects`
 - Other decoding methods may supported in the future

 ---